-Asset or Liability Measurement

-Cash Fair value

-Marketable securities Fair value

-Accounts receivable Amortized cost

-Accounts payable and accrued liabilities Amortized cost
+Asset or Liability Measurement Cash Marketable securities Accounts receivable Accounts payable and accrued liabilities Fair value Fair value Amortized cost Amortized cost

 Impairment

 Financial assets measured at cost or amortized cost are tested for impairment when there are indicators of impairment.
 The amount of write-down is recognized in net income.
 The previously recognized impairment loss may be reversed to the extent of the improvement, directly or by adjusting the allowance account, provided it is no greater than the amount that would have been reported at the date of the reversal had the impairment not been recognized previously.
 The amount of the reversal is recognized in net income.